finnzxje/e-shop/backend/e-shop/docs/admin-products-api.md

 ## Media Uploads

 MinIO runs alongside the stack (see `docker-compose.yml`) and is exposed at `http://localhost:9000`.
 Use the console on port `9090` to inspect uploaded objects.
-Image uploads rely on the shared `MinioStorageService`.
+On startup the API ensures the `products` bucket exists and applies a public-read policy, so returned URLs (`http://localhost:9000/products/...`) are immediately browser-accessible in development environments.

 ### Upload Product Image